 F. Executive Secretary: Maintains Membership files, committee reports and Corporation business.
 Files copies of incoming and outgoing correspondence.
 Serves as Chairperson of the Election Committee.
 Receives and tabulates all ballots regarding elections and other Corporation votes.
 Elected by approval of 2/3 vote of the Board of Directors.
 Term: One Year.

 G. Membership Committee Chairperson: Acts as Chairperson of the Membership Committee and presents recommendations to the Board of Directors and to the membership.
-Notifies the Membership, in advance, of the names and affiliations of applicants and Membership re-instatements to be voted on for Membership at the Annual Meeting.
+Notifies the Membership, in advance, of the names and affiliations of applicants and Membership re-instatements to be voted on for Membership.
 Notifies the Membership, in advance, of the names of Members to be terminated for unpaid dues/assessments.
 Elected by approval of 2/3 vote of the Board of Directors.
 Term: Three Years.

-I. Past President: To be filled by the immediate Past President if he/she is willing and able to serve; otherwise, to be filled by another Past President elected by approval of 2/3 vote of the Board of Directors.
+H. Past President: To be filled by the immediate Past President if he/she/they is willing and able to serve; otherwise, to be filled by another Past President elected by approval of 2/3 vote of the Board of Directors.
 Serves as a Member of the Ethics Committee.
 Duties to be assigned by the Board of Directors.
 Term: One Year.

-J. Publication Chairperson: Has the responsibility of communicating to the Members those matters prescribed in the bylaws and as directed by the Board of Directors.
-The manner of this communication with the Members to be determined by the Board of Directors.
+I. Publication Chairperson: Responsible of communicating to the Members those matters prescribed in the bylaws and as directed by the Board of Directors.
+The manner of this communication with the Members to be determined by the Board of Directors, including overseeing the Corporation newsletter and website.
 Notifies the Membership of meetings.
 Elected by approval of 2/3 vote of the Board of Directors.
 Term: One Year.

-K. Registration Chairperson: Has the responsibility of overseeing registration for the Annual Meeting and any other events when necessary.
+K. Registration Chairperson: Has the responsibility of overseeing registration for the Annual Meeting, or other events when necessary.
 Provides reports to the Board of Directors as needed.
 Elected by approval of 2/3 vote of the Board of Directors.
 Term: Three Years.

 Section 4.
 Board of Directors